Speech and Debate

-The McKendree debate and individual events team is a nationally-ranked team that competes
+The McKendree University speech and debate team is a nationally-ranked team that competes

 in intercollegiate tournaments across the nation.
 Our competitive focus is on parliamentary